-Over the years, it has become apparent that some huts breach the current specifications due to adaptions that have taken place that fall outside of the stated plot dimensions i.e., the addition of patios/ balconies/ decking areas, etc. In these instances the site licence does not cover those adaptions.
+Over the years some huts breach the current specifications due to adaptions that have taken place that fall outside of the stated plot dimensions for example the addition of patios, balconies, decking areas.
+In these instances the current site licence does not cover those adaptions.
 Further to this, some of these adaptations could be considered unsafe and inappropriate for their location.